thruthesky/site/README.md

   * Make the workserver as real server.
   * Do it Immediately !!

+* Use `<a>` tag for page link.
+Not button tag.
+For SEO purpose.

 ### NOT URGENT

 * User can cancel reserved class regardless of any rules if it is less than 1 mimute passed from the time of reservation.

 * Admin page user profile update.
+* Admin page all the links of schedule edit, point, reservation, etc.
-* Admin page session list search. session edit by manually.
+* @done Admin page session list search. session edit by manually.
 * Admin can reduce point and give it back to student.
+* Admin can edit the reservation of all fields.
 * Admin page user payment list & search. stat by day, month.
   * Make a refund option so, it will be added onto statistics.
 * Admin Notification.
 Make it as component and put it on header. so, all the admin page has it.
+* display photo, youtube on admin user list
+* Let admin edit user's profile photo.
 * put `countries` somewhere else. so it will not increase main.js bundle size.
 * Suggestion: Move comment component under forum page module since it is a dependant of forum.
 * Front page of katalk english, ontue